thisismrsanjay/react-movie/readme.md

 ### how to pass function with arugument?
 send the name of function using attribute from parent in child call it by giving arguments in this.props

+### getting path name in react?
+well that is tough